László Krasznahorkai: Career as writer

 Since completing his studies, Krasznahorkai has worked as a freelance writer.
 His debut novel, Sátántangó (1985), was an immediate success that established him as a leading figure in Hungarian literature.
 An English translation of the novel later received the Best Translated Book Award in 2013.

 International travel and influence

 Krasznahorkai first travelled outside Communist Hungary in 1987–1988, when he spent one year in West Berlin as a fellow of the DAAD Artists-in-Berlin Program.
 After the fall of the Eastern Bloc, he began living reclusively in various locations worldwide.
 His first extended trip to East Asia in 1990 profoundly influenced his work; his experiences in Mongolia and China informed the books The Prisoner of Urga and Destruction and Sorrow Beneath the Heavens.
 He later spent six months in Kyoto in 1996, 2000, and 2005, with the aesthetics and literary theory of the Far East causing significant shifts in his style and themes.
 While writing War and War, he traveled extensively across Europe and received assistance from the American poet Allen Ginsberg, whom he credited with providing valuable advice while staying at his New York apartment.
+Krasznahorkai was the Spring 2014 Harriman Writer in Residence at Harriman Institute of Columbia University where he taught the seminar “Artistic Collaboration in East Central Europe,” centered on his work with famed Hungarian film director Béla Tarr (Satantango, Werckmeister Harmonies) and German painter Max Neumann (Animalinside).